Updated May 2025. Originally published June 2024.

 2) Hardware as a Service (HaaS)

 One of the biggest pain points of enterprises is investing in new hardware, even though it will just have to be replaced again in a few years anyway.
-In an attempt to shore up the large up-front cost of doing so, many managed IT service providers offer Hardware as a Service.
+In an attempt to shore up the considerable up-front cost of doing so, many managed IT service providers offer Hardware as a Service.
 HaaS is designed to allow enterprises more affordable ways to replace dysfunctional hardware through the use of affordable monthly payments.

 3) Network Design, Device Configuration, Rollout, and Optimization